tylim88/Firelord/README.md

 - auto generate `updatedAt` and`createdAt` timestamp.
   - auto update `updatedAt` server timestamp to **update** operation.
   - auto add `createdAt` and `updatedAt` server timestamp to **create** and **set** operation.
 - type complex data type like nested object, nested array, object array, array object and all their operations regardless of their nesting level.
 Read [Complex Data Typing](#-complex-data-typing) for more info.
+NOTE: There is no path for `d.e.g.h.a` because it is inside an array, read [Complex Data Typing](#-complex-data-typing) for more info.

   ![flatten object](img/flattenObject.png)